The Secretary-General of the League of

 It is duty of the Secretary-General (or Sec-Gen) to hold debates in the General Assembly;

-to call and preside voting ballots; to moderate the mailing list; and to judge internal
+to call and preside voting ballots; to moderate and administrate the mailing list, website and forums; and to judge internal

-The term of the Sec-Gen in office is one year, and election is held among every ambassador
+The term of the Sec-Gen in office is one year, and election is held amongst the ambassadors (who have the right to vote)

 HISTORY OF SECRETARY-GENERALS

-Since the founding of the League of Secessionist States, there have been seven
+Since the founding of the League of Secessionist States, there have been twelve

 permanent secretary-generals of the League.
 Here is a brief biography of the past